cbg-ethz/epiNEM/README.md

 library(epiNEM)
 ```

-Check out the vignette for working examples.
+Check out the vignette for working examples and the reproduction of the publication.

 ```r
 vignette(package="epiNEM")